Back to blog

 Latest session, or any trading day

 Leave date off and you get the most recent session.
-Set it to a past YYYY-MM-DD and you get that day's chain as it stood — handy for end-of-day marks, point-in-time IV surfaces, or reconstructing what a spread looked like before an event.
+Set it to a past YYYY-MM-DD and you get that day's chain as it stood, handy for end-of-day marks, point-in-time IV surfaces, or reconstructing what a spread looked like before an event.

-One key, three APIs
+One key, four APIs

-One dataset, three ways in
+One dataset, four ways in

 Ready to try it?
 Head to the Option Chain API page, run a symbol in the live playground, and start a free trial.